jetbrains-academy/javascript-course/Error_Handling/throw_operator/task.md

-Previously, we assumed exceptions are generated automatically.
-Before we learn how to do it manually, a few words about terminology.
+Previously, we assumed that exceptions are generated automatically.
+Before learning how to generate exceptions manually, let’s clarify some terminology.

-In Computer Science, we can say when an error occurs, an exception is generated that can catch and handle.
-But from this description, it is not clear what an "exception" is in JavaScript.
+In Computer Science, we say that when an error occurs, an exception is generated, which can then be caught and handled.
+However, this description does not clearly explain what an "exception" is in JavaScript.

 In JavaScript, an "exception" is an error object.
-This object can be one of the built-in error classes: `Error`, `ReferenceError`, `TypeError` and others.
+This object can belong to one of the built-in error classes: `Error`, `ReferenceError`, `TypeError`, and others.

-Moreover, the programmer can also generate their own exceptions and use the `try..catch` mechanism to handle it.
+Moreover, programmers can generate their own exceptions and use the `try..catch` mechanism to handle them.
 To generate an exception, use the `throw` operator with an error object.
-Creating this object, you can specify a custom message as a constructor argument.
-You can access it later in the `catch` block with the `message` property of the error object.
+While creating this object, you can specify a custom message as a constructor argument.
+You can later access it in the `catch` block via the `message` property of the error object.

 ```js
 function intArraySum(array) {